So you want to take on the sit-stand lifestyle.

 A pneumatic desk is also one of the easiest ways to start standing

-People tend to pick the converter because they see it as the easiest way to start standing.
+People tend to pick a standing desk converter because they see it as the easiest way to start standing.
 We argue that a pneumatic desk is even easier.
 It moves at pace with you.
 Its 3-second adjustment makes shifting postures natural.
 Because you can quickly return to sitting as needed, a pneumatic allows you to build the muscles to stand, gradually, rather than wear yourself out and return to the chair, defeated.

 And because you don’t have to divide your tech between two different levels, setting it up is a simple matter of taking your current setup and giving it ‘lift.’
 Within 20 minutes, you’ll be experiencing the real deal: sit-stand flow that’s ergonomic at all heights.